 Are impacted teeth more common at certain ages?

 Impacted wisdom teeth most commonly become symptomatic between the ages of 17 and 30, as this is when the third molars typically attempt to erupt.
 However, impacted teeth can cause problems at any age.
-Some patients first experience symptoms in their 40s or 50s.
+Some patients first experience symptoms in their 40s or 50s, sometimes triggered by changes in the surrounding bone or gum tissue.
+Regular dental check-ups throughout adulthood help ensure that any changes are identified promptly.

 Conclusion